GeoscienceAustralia/sira/docs/source/ch02_concept.rst

 impact assessment, the following terms and ideas apply (and are implemented in the simulation code).

--   **The System Model:**
-    This defines a logical set of assets that is an abstraction of a real equivalent asset.
+**The System Model:** This defines a logical set of assets that is an abstraction of a real equivalent asset.
 The usage of the term system in this context is closer to its application in System Engineering, rather than from an IT or software engineering perspective.
 The System Model defines the *boundary* of the collection of elements under investigation.
 It is the collection of nodes and connecting edges that collectively provides a service or generates a type of product.
 This term can be used to refer to a network or a facility.
 The context of the simulation will disambiguate its meaning.

--   **Component:**
-    It is the high-level element within the network (or graph) that represents the **System Model**.
+**Component:** It is the high-level element within the network (or graph) that represents the **System Model**.
 A collection of interconnected components with specific attributes and roles comprise the System in the context of the simulation model.

+Please note that based on extent the type of asset, then the view of the system and its components would vary.

--   **If the asset under study is a NETWORK:**
+** If the system under study is a NETWORK:**

 -  the System Model is a Level 1 element, i.e. an **Infrastructure Network**, and |br|
 -  the Components are Level 2 elements, i.e.
    **Infrastructure Facilities**

--   **If the asset under study is a FACILITY:**
+**If the system under study is a FACILITY:**

 -  the System Model is a Level 2 element, i.e. an **Infrastructure Facility**, and  |br|
 -  the Components are Level 3 elements, i.e.
    an **Infrastructure Microcomponents**

 .. _model-node-classification: